 Also, poverty is now being used as “neglect” in child protection.
-If you are struggling to manage, for example while waiting for Universal Credit to come through, put the emphasis on asking what help the LA can provide and show how you’re prioritising the children’s needs however difficult the situation.
+If you are struggling to manage, for example while waiting for Universal Credit to come through, you may be reported to the local authority by a teacher, a health worker, or anyone else who may be well intentioned and assume that is the way to get help.
+When social services approach you, put the emphasis on how you’re prioritising the children’s needs however difficult the situation, and ask them what help they can provide.
 If possible, show you have a supportive network of family and friends who are helping you through a particular crisis.

 Child Protection Conference

-Before deciding on a child protection plan, CS are supposed to convene a Child Protection Conference (CPC) which you (and your child if they are old enough) can attend.
-You can take an advocate with you or a lawyer, though lawyers at this point are not covered by legal aid.
+Before deciding on a Child Protection Plan, Children Services are supposed to convene a Child Protection Conference (CPC) which you can attend (together with your child if they are old enough).
+You can take an advocate or a lawyer, though lawyers at this point are not covered by legal aid.
 Others invited will include all the professionals already involved with your child and sometimes others as well, for example, doctor, health visitor, teacher or police.
-The Conference is chaired by an Independent Chairperson, although they are social workers who work for the same Local Authority.
+The Conference is chaired by an independent person, although these are usually social workers who work for the same local authority.

-The social worker should present a written report which they should go through with you before the CPC – this is supposed to happen at least two days before the CPC (although not all social workers do this).
+The social worker should present a written report which they should have gone through with you before the Conference – this is supposed to happen at least two days before the Conference (although not all social workers do this).
 Other professionals who want to have input can make a written report and you are entitled to a copy of each report.
-If it does not happen then you are within your rights to call the Chairperson and ask for the meeting to be adjourned.
+If this does not happen then you are within your rights to call the chairperson and ask for the meeting to be adjourned.

-Two days before the CPC you should be given the Chairperson’s name, phone number and email address and at this point it’s important that you phone the Chairperson and ask to have a meeting with them before the CPC.
-The meeting will just be with the Chair, yourself and your advocate and it’s important to present your evidence, a statement about the social worker’s report and any positive steps that you have/are taking to rectify any situation that the social workers might be concerned about.
-Discuss with the Chair any witnesses you want to attend the CPC and if any of them are professionals you can ask for an adjournment so that they can attend.
+Two days before the Conference you should be given the chairperson’s name, phone number and email address – at this point it’s important that you phone the chairperson and ask to have a meeting with them before the CPC.
+This meeting will be just with the Chair, yourself and your advocate.
+It’s important to present your evidence, a statement about the social worker’s report and any positive steps that you have taken/are taking to rectify any situation that the social workers might be concerned about.
+Discuss with the Chair what witnesses you want to bring to the CPC; if any of them are professionals and cannot make that date, you can ask for an adjournment so that they can attend.
 Keep in mind that the Chair has the final say and can override the opinions of all other participants.
-So if you can establish a good relationship with them, it could very well influence the outcome for you and your children.
+So establishing a good relationship with them (if at all possible), can influence what happens to you and your children.

 Child Protection Plan

-A CPC decides (on the basis of a vote done in front of you) whether or not your child should go on a Child Protection Plan (CPP).
-This will lay out what you are expected to do, what the father (if involved) is expected to do, and what children’s services will do.
+A Child Protection Conference decides (on the basis of a vote taken in front of you) whether or not your child should go on a Child Protection Plan (CPP).
+Such a plan will lay out what you are expected to do, what the father (if involved) is expected to do, and what children’s services will do.
 The plan should be in writing and you should be given a copy.
-If you disagree with the plan the first place to raise this is with the Chair.
-The plan will also lay out the meetings that will take place following the CPC.
-A Core Group meeting must meet within 10 working days of the CPC and this will continue monthly until the next CPC review which will be 3 months after your initial conference.
-All dates will be agreed by everyone before the end of the CPC.
+If you disagree with the plan, the first place to raise this is with the Chair.
+The plan will also lay out the meetings that will take place following the Conference.
+A Core Group meeting must meet within 10 working days; this will continue monthly until the next Conference review, which will be 3 months after your initial conference.
+All dates will be agreed by everyone before the end of the Conference.

-The Core Group meeting will be made up of a smaller group of people, social workers, teachers and your GP and it is their job to make sure anything agreed at the CPC is working.
+The meeting of the Core Group will be smaller and include social workers, teachers and your GP.
+It is their job to make sure anything agreed at the Conference is being implemented.